| Contents:

 and film making that had been important in the past.
 Since then I have

-and a growing pile of mini disks.
+a growing pile of mini disks and external hard drives.

 Right from the start I edited the recordings that I made down to compilations